Lyn’s research hacks: Writing

 There’s no point writing a huge number of words if they’re not moving you towards a larger goal, such as getting published or finishing a thesis.
 I think it’s really important to always write with a purpose as I don’t like wasting time.
 I have a couple of tips for this.
 Firstly, if you’re completing a piece of writing based on research, keep your research question in plain sight while you write – this will help keep you on track and stop you going down rabbit holes.

 Secondly, sketch an outline for the piece of writing you’re about to tackle.
 An outline can help you focus before you get started, help structure your ideas, and also identify any gaps in your analysis or understanding.
-If you’re more of a visual person, create an outline in a mind map – your ideas can be simply mapped out on paper, but if you’d like to try mind-mapping software I’d recommend taking a look at either XMind or Inspiration.
+If you’re more of a visual person, create an outline in a mind map – your ideas can be simply mapped out on paper, but if you’d like to try mind-mapping software I’d recommend taking a look at XMind.
 One advantage of using software over pen and paper is that you can quickly make changes to your map as ideas develop.

 Hack #5: Have a writing routine

 Having writing routines can be really useful to help you get underway with your writing, therefore saving you time.
 Try writing at the same time each day – this can make it much easier to get started for each writing session.
 You might like to try to always work in the same environment, have a ‘writer at work’ sign for your office door, or use a specific playlist to help you focus.
 Writing with others is also a surprisingly effective routine – you may have heard of “shut up and write”, which is when a group gather in a café or other meeting area to sit and write for a set period of time.
 We run regular Shut Up & Write groups as part of our Research Accelerator membership.
 Likewise, if your university runs writing retreats, try and get yourself along to one – it’s always nice to connect with other people that are engaged in the same task as you.